Karen Grassle: Career

-In 2021, Grassle stars in the film Not to Forget (2021) together with five Academy Award winners: Cloris Leachman, Louis Gossett Jr., Tatum O'Neal, George Chakiris, and Olympia Dukakis.
-The film, directed by Valerio Zanoli, aims to raise awareness and funds for the fight against Alzheimer's disease.
+In 2021, Grassle starred in the film Not to Forget (2021) together with Academy Award winners Cloris Leachman, Louis Gossett Jr., Tatum O'Neal, George Chakiris and Olympia Dukakis.
+The film, directed by Valerio Zanoli, aimed to raise awareness and funds for the fight against Alzheimer's disease.

 Personal life

-Grassle's memoir, Bright Lights, Prairie Dust: Reflections on Life, Loss, and Love by House's Ma was published November 16, 2021, by She Writes Press.
-At the date of publication, Grassle resided in the San Francisco Bay Area with her son Zach Radford.
+Grassle's memoir Bright Lights, Prairie Dust: Reflections on Life, Loss, and Love from Little House's Ma was published November 16, 2021 by She Writes Press.
+At the date of publication Grassle resided in the San Francisco Bay Area with her son Zach Radford.

 The book detailed her struggles with alcoholism, as well as the troubled relationship she had with her former co-star, Michael Landon.
-Grassle accused Landon of making derogatory remarks about her while on the set of Little House, often with other members of the cast and crew present, laughing at the comments.
+Grassle accused Landon of making derogatory remarks about her while on the set of Little House, often with other members of the cast and crew present and laughing at the comments.
 Grassle also claimed that her relationship with Landon became strained after she sought a raise, which he refused to give her.

 Grassle subsequently "mended fences" with Landon prior to his death in 1991 from pancreatic cancer.